The Quabbin Regional High School Composting and Organic Gardening Program

 “I can't think of any other school that is doing composting on the scale and scope that Quabbin is.” - Ann McGovern, Consumer Waste Reduction Coordinator for Mass.
 Department of Environmental Protection

-In collaboration with the East Quabbin Alliance for a Healthy Community (EQUAL), Hands to Earth runs a comprehensive composting and organic gardening program at Quabbin Regional High School.
+In collaboration with the Listening Wellness Center, Hands to Earth runs a comprehensive composting and organic gardening program at Quabbin Regional High School.
 Student volunteers in the Quabbin program:

 - Collect cafeteria food scraps daily and compost them on site